 Nicolas Cage was born on January 7, 1964, as Nicolas Kim Coppola, nephew of acclaimed film director Francis Ford Coppola.
 When Nicolas was only 15 years old, he approached his uncle to ask for a screen test, but the actor eventually decided to forgo any appearance of nepotism, so he changed his name and stepped back from his famous industry-connected family.

-Nicolas was always a huge fan of superheroes and comic books, so he decided to take on the name of one of his favorite characters, Luke Cage, the superhero from Marvel Comics.
+Cage was always a huge fan of superheroes and comic books, so he decided to take on the name of one of his favorite characters, Luke Cage, the superhero from Marvel Comics.
 As desired, most audience members had no idea he was a member of the Coppola family and he went on to carve out a slice of Hollywood success on his own acting merit.

 Fast Times at Ridgemont High (1982)

-In Fast Times at Ridgemont High, Nicolas Cage plays opposite Sean Penn, Judge Reinhold, Phoebe Cates, and Jennifer Jason Leigh.
-In this coming-of-age film, Cage plays the co-worker and trusted buddy to the main character (Reinhold).
+In Fast Times at Ridgemont High, Cage plays opposite Sean Penn, Judge Reinhold, Phoebe Cates, and Jennifer Jason Leigh.
+In this coming-of-age film, Cage plays the co-worker and trusted buddy of the main character (Reinhold).
 Fast Times was Cage's second film and here he is still credited as Nicolas Coppola.

 Valley Girl (1983)

-In Valley Girl, Nicholas Cage is given a starring role.
+In Valley Girl, Cage is given a starring role.
 Here, he played opposite actress Deborah Foreman.
 The storyline is based on the classic Shakespearean love story of Romeo and Juliet.
 In this version of the classic tale, Foreman plays Julie, a girl from the valley, who meets Randy, a punk from the city.

-Nicholas Cage plays Randy and two earn critical acclaim as they act out the parts of two people from totally different worlds who manage to stay together.
-Interestingly enough, it was Deborah Foreman who attracted most of the acclaim, but her star never caught fire while Cage went on to shine brightly.
+Cage plays Randy and two earn critical acclaim as they act out the parts of two people from totally different worlds who manage to stay together.
+Interestingly enough, it was Foreman who attracted most of the acclaim, but her star never caught fire while Cage went on to shine brightly.

 Back in the '80s, the Valley Girl stereotype was a huge part of the culture.
 A "Valley Girl" was a fashionable and affluent teenage girl from the Valley in Southern California.
 She was vapid and self-centered, but not directly, intentionally mean.
-The characters Cher (Alicia Silverstone) and Dion (Stacey Dash) from Clueless are the perfect embodiment of valley girls, but the stereotype was first popularized in this 80s film.
+The characters Cher (Alicia Silverstone) and Dion (Stacey Dash) from Clueless are the perfect embodiment of valley girls, but the stereotype was first popularized in this '80s film.